 Integrity is the way to protect the accuracy and completeness of information.
 Integrity of data exchange through the public Internet or sTESTA (more detailed information available in Annex E: Technical background) between the national/local SSN system and the central SSN system should be assured by the use of 2-way SSL encryption algorithm for both data requests and response in case of machine2machine interface.
 The SSL protocol with PKI will be used to guarantee that data is not been altered during the communication.

-The management of data provision shall ensure all reasonable steps have been taken to prevent denial of service attacks, the introduction of `malware’, or other malicious events with the potential of compromising SSN functionalities
+The management of data provision shall ensure that all reasonable steps have been taken to prevent denial of service attacks, the introduction of `malware’, or other malicious events with the potential of compromising SSN functionalities

-In order to prevent downtimes and to try to limit possible malicious attacks, the whole SSN network should be controlled by means of proper monitoring tools (e.g. IDS (intrusion detention systems), IPS (intrusion prevention systems), data loggers, etc.), in order to keep under control both the status of the network and the data exchanged;
+In order to prevent downtimes and to try to limit possible malicious attacks, the whole SSN network should be controlled by means of proper monitoring tools (e.g. IDS (intrusion detection systems), IPS (intrusion prevention systems), data loggers, etc.), in order to keep under control both the status of the network and the data exchanged;

+Similarly, network-based anti-malware tools should be used to identify executables in all network traffic;

 Each authority taking part in the SSN system should foresee the continuous availability of the SSN system as per agreed SLAs and security enforcing functions like: